 Adaptation is key

 It's a matter of time until people will realize the benefits of CGI. just as they did already in the movies and advertising industry.
 But this will come at a cost for those who refuse to adapt, and to give a better example, in 2008, when the economic crisis hit, many design companies/photographic studios simply went bankrupt because of their high production costs and long deadlines.
 Also, clients who refused CGI, had to reduce their advertising budget as the classic methods of visualizing their products were way more costly compared to CGI; because of this advertising cost reduction, many had profit margin losses and some even went bankrupt.
 Those who adapted to CGI, survived, but others learned it the hard way.
 Also, many CGI studios appeared after the economic crisis as a response on the market which learned from the mistakes of the past and started to adapt to the new demand: increased efficiency.

 Higher competition on the market leads to increased work quality and reduced prices for the services provided to the end-user, the client.
 If you are confident with your work, you don't have to be afraid of competition.
 If you are not confident, probably CGI isn't for you.

 Now, everything is moving towards CGI so this is a growing market.

-So it’s a definite YES for efficiency (quality / price ratio) from me.
+So it’s a definite YES for efficiency (quality/price ratio) from me.
 Don’t look back to old times.
 Educate your clients and make them understand the benefits of CGI.
 If you still can’t succeed with that, don’t make any(or too many) compromises.
-You want to go forward, not backwards because of a client.
-Stick to your ideal, innovate and look for the best in your future endeavours.
+You want to go forward, not backward because of a client.
+Stick to your ideal, innovate and look for the best in your future endeavors.